2009 NCAA Division I men's basketball championship game

-The 2009 NCAA Division I Men's Basketball Championship Game was the final game of the 2009 NCAA Division I men's basketball tournament and determined the National Champion for the 2008-09 NCAA Division I men's basketball season.
-The game was played on April 6, 2009 at Ford Field in Detroit, Michigan as the final game of the Final Four.
+The 2009 NCAA Division I men's basketball championship game was the final game of the 2009 NCAA Division I men's basketball tournament and determined the National Champion for the 2008-09 NCAA Division I men's basketball season.
+The game was played on April 6, 2009, at Ford Field in Detroit, Michigan as the final game of the Final Four.
 The game was played between the South Regional Champions, No. 1-seeded North Carolina, and the Midwest Regional Champions, No. 2-seeded Michigan State.
 The Tar Heels defeated the Spartans 89–72.

 This game was a rematch of Basketbowl II of the 2008 ACC-Big Ten Challenge which was also played at Ford Field in which North Carolina also dominated Michigan State with a 98–63 victory.

 Participants

-Michigan State
+Michigan State Spartans

 In their first game of the Tournament, Raymar Morgan scored 16 points to help the Spartans defeat Robert Morris 77–62.
 In the Second round of the Tournament, Travis Walton scored a career-high 18 points to help beat USC 74–69 and advance to the Sweet Sixteen.
 In the Sweet Sixteen, Michigan State came back from a 36–29 deficit at halftime and Kalin Lucas scored seven points during the final 49 seconds including making five straight free throws to beat Kansas 67–62 and advance to the Elite Eight.
 In the Elite Eight, the Spartans dominated No. 1-seeded Louisville, holding them to their second lowest point total of the season (52), only one shot in the final 5:18, and just 38.3 percent shooting in a 64–52 win.
 In the Final Four, Kalin Lucas scored 21 points and Raymar Morgan scored 18 points as Michigan State controlled the tempo of play with solid all-around play holding Connecticut to only 18 mid-range shots or 3-pointers only making three of those as Michigan State beat Connecticut 82–73.

 Michigan State was the first team since Duke in 1994 to play the national championship game in their home state.